 The cluster encourages research on predictive understanding of:

-- Principles governing the spatiotemporal organization and coordination of processes that maintain, replicate, transcribe, and translate genomic information.
+- The spatiotemporal organization, coordination and/or regulation of processes that maintain, replicate, transcribe and translate the genome;

-- Investigations of the evolutionary origins and functions of genes and genomes.
+- Mechanisms of evolution of genes and genomes.

-Investigators are welcome to contact GM program directors for further information.
+Investigators are encouraged to contact GM Program Directors with project ideas or to seek any further information.